Do Facebook Ads Work for Real Estate?

 Create your Ad

 Select your ad format and then enter the text and media components of your ad.
-The available formats will depend on the campaign objective you chose in the beginning.
+The available formats are: image ads, video ads, carousel ads & collection ads.
+One ad format you can use is Video to promote a property using virtual home staging.

 Monitor your Ad’s Performance